top of page

 LOST KINGDOM OF LAKAHMBAR

 The Lost Kingdom of Lakahmbar is one of the greatest mysteries that still exists in Ernt-nador.
-Its founding date remains unknown, and the name of its king is not recorded.
-Its people have never been truly seen, and they had no relations with other kingdoms.
-However, it is known that armies from kingdoms that dared to seek wealth in Lakahmbar were never seen again.
-Two survivors of a major attack on the kingdom of Lakahmbar confessed that no one from their army survived and that they would never return to that place.
-They recounted, without going into detail, that a large army of tall warriors wearing black armor, wielding swords, shields, and axes, appeared out of nowhere and from all directions, completely annihilating the attack.
-Much later, in the First Era, but shortly before the First Era of Ernt-nador, known as the Time of Shadows, a great army set out to conquer Lakahmbar and seize the wealth spoken of throughout Ernt-nador.
+No one knows when it was founded.
+The name of its king is lost to time.
+Its people were never truly seen and did not interact with other kingdoms.
+However, it is known that several armies from kingdoms that dared to seek the riches of Lakahmbar were never seen again.
+Two survivors of a great attack on Lakahmbar’s kingdom confessed that no one in the army survived and that they would never return to that place.
+Without providing details, they recounted that a vast army of tall warriors, clad in black armor with swords, shields, and axes, appeared out of nowhere, from every direction, annihilating the attack completely.
+Much later, in the First Era, just before the Second Era of Ernt-nador, or the Time of Shadows, a great army marched to conquer Lakahmbar and claim the treasures spoken of throughout Ernt-nador.
 Unfortunately, nothing was found.
-There was no one in the kingdom's structures, only a vast empty space within the Mountain of Ojiz.
-The kingdom of Lakahmbar, located within the mountain, and everything within it had vanished.
-Some even claimed that it had never been there, as there were no traces that anything or anyone had ever existed in that place.
-Since then, it became known as the Lost Kingdom of Lakahmbar.
-The kingdom and its people have never been found again.
-No one has dared to enter the outer or inner domains of the Lost Kingdom of Lakahmbar.
+There was no one in the kingdom's buildings—just an empty expanse in the heart of Mount Ojiz.
+The kingdom of Lakahmbar, situated within the mountain, and everything in it had vanished.
+Some even claimed that nothing had ever been there, as there were no traces that anything or anyone had ever existed in that place.
+From that time on, it came to be known as the Lost Kingdom of Lakahmbar.
+The kingdom and its people were never found again.
+No one has ever dared to enter the outer or inner domains of the Lost Kingdom of Lakahmbar since.

 The Wizards' War